-3 Results and discussion
+3 Results and Discussion

-3.1 Comparison of lidar data with ground-level in situ measurements
+210 3.1 Comparison of LIDAR data with ground level in-situ measurements

-The comparison of lidar retrievals with ground-level aerosol sizer data was conducted during a field campaign from 5 February to 5 March 2018 in downtown Stuttgart.
-In this campaign, the aerosol lidar did zenith scans with an elevation angle from 90 to 5° in steps of 5°.
-The nearly horizontal measurement at 5° allows us to retrieve extinction coefficients near ground level (from 25 to 50 m above ground level) using short-range lidar data (ranges from 285 to 570 m) that can be compared with the ground-level in situ measurements (sampled 3.7 m above ground level).
-The ground-level in situ aerosol sizer, Fidas200, measured the aerosol size distributions which were used to calculate the aerosol extinction coefficients via Mie code.
-Figure 2 shows the extinction coefficients retrieved from lidar measurements and from Mie calculations based on aerosol size distribution (labeled as "Raw size distribution").
-The extinction coefficients obtained from lidar were both retrieved from the slope and Raman retrieval methods (Seidel et al., 2010; Ansmann et al., 1992).
-In the slope and Raman retrieval methods, a linear regression was used, and the correlation coefficients of linear regressions are 0.99 ± 0.05 and 0.99 ± 0.06 for slope and Raman retrieval methods, respectively.
-This is also an indication of a rather homogeneous distribution of the aerosol particles within the altitude range from 25 to 50 m corresponding to a range between 285 and 570 m.
-This figure shows that the extinction coefficients from Mie calculations based on raw OPC size distributions are systematically lower than those from lidar retrievals by a factor of 4.70 ± 1.49 .
-The reason for this phenomenon is that the Fidas200 underestimates the particle number by a factor of 2-10 at diameters between 0.25 and 0.5 μm when compared with SMPS data as shown in Fig. S1 in the Supplement.
-The left-hand side of Fig. S1 shows the number size distribution from Fidas200 and the merged size distribution from SMPS and APS measurements.
-The right plot of Fig. S1 shows the accumulated extinction coefficients calculated from Mie theory based on those two size distributions, which shows the substantial difference by a factor of 4.
-Hence, we conclude that the underestimation of particle numbers from 0.25 to $0.5 \,\mu\text{m}$ is one of the main reasons for the underestimation of extinction coefficients based on uncorrected OPC data.
+The comparison of LIDAR retrievals with ground-level aerosol sizer data was conducted during a field campaign from February 5^{th} to March 5^{th} , 2018 in downtown Stuttgart.
+In this campaign, the aerosol LIDAR did zenith scans with an elevation angle from 90 ° to 5° in steps of 5°.
+The nearly horizontal measurement at 5° allows to retrieve extinction coefficients near ground level (from 25 m to 50 m above ground level) by using short-range LIDAR data (ranges: 285 m to 570 m) that can be

+215 compared with the ground-level in situ measurements (sampled 3.7 m above ground level).
+The ground-level in-situ aerosol sizer, Fidas200, measured the aerosol size distributions which were used to calculate the aerosol extinction coefficients via Mie code.
+Figure 2 shows the extinction coefficients retrieved from LIDAR measurements and from Mie calculations based on aerosol size distribution (labeled as "Raw size distribution").
+The extinction coefficients obtained from LIDAR were both retrieved from the slope and Raman retrieval methods (Seidel et al., 2010; Ansmann et al., 1992).
+In the slope and Raman

+Figure 2.
+Time series of ground-level extinction coefficients retrieved from LIDAR measurements (both elastic and Raman methods) \rightarrow and from Mie calculation calculations based on OPC raw size distribution distributions as well as size distribution distributions corrected by counting efficiency and hygroscopic effect from February 5th to March 5th, 2018 in downtown Stuttgart.

+- retrieval methods, a linear regression was used and the correlation coefficients of linear regressions are 0.99 ± 0.05 and 0.99 ± 0.06 for slope and Raman retrieval methods, respectively.
+This is also an indication for a rather homogeneous distribution of the aerosol particles within the altitude range from 25 to 50 m corresponding to a range between 285 and 570 m.
+This figure shows that the raw extinction coefficients from Mie calculations based on raw OPC size distributions are systematically lower than those from LIDAR retrievals by a factor of 4.70 ± 1.49.
+The reason for this phenomenon is that the Fidas200 underestimates the particle number by a factor of 2-10 at a diameter diameters between 0.25 μm and 0.5 μm when compared with SMPS data as shown in Figure S1.
+The left side of Figure S1 shows the number size distribution from Fidas200 and the merged size - distribution from SMPS and APS measurements.
+From this figure, we can see that Fidas200 underestimated particle number size distributions at a diameter between 0.25 μ m and 0.5 μ m when compared with the merged size distribution (called "loss effect").
+The right plot of this figure Figure S1 shows the accumulated extinction coefficients calculated from Mie theory based - 230 on those two size distributions, which shows that the underestimation of particle numbers from 0.25 μ m to 0.5 μ m causes the modelled extinction from the Fidas200 size distributions to be lower than that modelled from merged size distribution the substantial difference by a factor of around 4. four.
+Hence, we conclude that the underestimation of particle number numbers from 0.25 μ m to 0.5 μ m is one of the main reasons for the underestimation of extinction coefficients based on OPC data aloneuncorrected OPC data. - 235